luojiahai/luojiahai.github.io/docs/cv.md

 👋 Hi there.

-- 🖥️ I'm a software development engineer.
-- 🔭 I'm currently working hard for a living.
-- 🌱 I'm currently learning how machine thinks.

 ## 📇 Profile

 I am a pragmatic software development engineer dedicated to crafting imaginative solutions and solving complex problems with principled thinking.
 I excel in full-stack software development, leveraging cloud technologies and site reliability engineering.